Is your dog afraid of fireworks? How about thunder?

 Punishment: admonitions, painful stimuli such as ear twists, or even a harsh tone of voice may increase fear, especially if the animal is sensitized.

-Throw the dog a favourite treat immediately after each thunder clap or fireworks noise – he then learns to associate the sounds to something he really likes.
+Throw the dog a favourite treat immediately after each thunder clap or fireworks noise – or indeed after any noise! – he then learns to associate the sounds to something he really likes.
+Big noises lead to food.
+Small noises lead to food.
+High-pitched noises lead to food.
+Low-pitched noises lead to food.
+You get the idea.
+This means that during a thunderstorm or a week of intense fireworks, you should always be carrying food.

 “During and after the treat tossing, visualize your most pleasant memory/fantasy in great detail.
 It can be rated G, like thinking about world peace or the taste of chocolate on your tongue, but it doesn’t have to be.”
 (Grisha Stewart, author of BAT 2.0.)